Golfer suspended amid club equality row

 Woman suspended from golf club amid gender equality row

-A golfer who claimed her club discriminated against women says she has been suspended after speaking out in the media about the issue.
+A golfer who claims her club has discriminated against women says she has been suspended after speaking out in the media about the issue.

 Lowri Roberts claims Cottrell Park Golf Resort suspended her after speaking out about men being given prime tee times.